 So what biological role does cortisol have?
 When our bodies are exposed to stress, our pituitary gland release adrenocorticotropic hormone (or ACTH).
 ACTH stimulates our adrenal glands to produce cortisol.
 Cortisol plays an important part in controlling electrolyte balance in the body as well as regulating carbohydrate, fat, and protein metabolism.
 Our adrenal gland, under normal circumstances produces about 20mg of cortisol per day but it can produce much more if required (more than five times this amount).
 This is indexed to stress factors such as trauma, infection or emotion.
 This extra cortisol will influence the immune system by blocking the release of various substances (such as prostaglandin) that trigger an inflammatory response.
 One trade-off is that they also limit the action of white blood cells which help regulate your immune system.
 You can thus be more susceptible to infection.

 CTSs are usually given systemically (to treat our whole body) or locally to a precise location (e.g. a joint injection) such as an osteoarthritic joint.
 The use of CSTs for osteoarthritis is an area of ongoing contention.
 Osteoarthritis, as we know, is a disease associated with a breakdown of cartilage in our joints.
 When the joint loses cartilage, the body responds by growing bone abnormally leading to change in structure and function.
 This results in the bone becoming mis-shapen and the joint painful and unstable.
 This can affect physical function and the ability to use the joint.
-Many of us are offered CTS injections for arthritic joint pain.
-However, the actual evidence for the use of CSTs in these circumstances is currently very controversial and there are increasing concerns that application may actually increase joint destruction.
+Many of us are offered CTS injections for arthritic joint pain but is this supported by actual evidence.
+Certainly for some conditions such as Frozen Shoulder (and some soft tissue conditions) CTS injection can certainly help with pain management.
+However what actual difference do CTS injections make with arthritic pain and joint function.